automl/amltk/docs/guides/scheduling.md

 ## Task Plugins
-Another benefit of [`Task`][amltk.scheduling.Task] objects is that we can attach a [`TaskPlugin`][amltk.scheduling.TaskPlugin] to them.
-These plugins can automate control behaviour of tasks, either through preventing their execution, modifying the function and its arugments or even attaching plugin specific events!
+Another benefit of [`Task`][amltk.scheduling.Task] objects is that we can attach a [`Plugin`][amltk.scheduling.Plugin] to them.
+These plugins can automate control behaviour of tasks, either through preventing their execution, modifying the function and its arguments or even attaching plugin specific events!

 For a complete reference, please see the [plugin reference page](site:reference/plugins).

 ### Call Limiter
-Perhaps one of the more useful plugins, at least when designing an AutoML System is the [`CallLimiter`][amltk.scheduling.task_plugin.CallLimiter] plugin.
+Perhaps one of the more useful plugins, at least when designing an AutoML System is the [`Limiter`][amltk.scheduling.plugins.Limiter] plugin.
 This can help you control both it's concurrency or the absolute limit of how many times a certain task can be successfully submitted.